Knowledge of the Holocaust in Nazi Germany and German-occupied Europe: Knowledge regarding concentration camps

 Van der Boom argues that by examining the obedience of victims, it can be concluded that immediate murder was unknown amongst the Dutch Jewry.
 It remained unclear to diarists whether going into hiding would be less dangerous than being deported to concentration camps.
 Half of Jewish diarists and a quarter of Gentile diarists referred to the destination of deportation trains as a great unknown.
 Out of the 164 diaries examined by Van der Boom, only 24 implied that the deported Jews would be interned in camps.
 Of the remaining diaries, 61% discuss labour explicitly whilst another 24% imply being interned at camps.

 Another diarist, Philip Mechanicus, assumed there to be three types of camps.
 Firstly, he believed there was a camp for the privileged, such as Theresienstadt or Bergen-Belsen.
 Secondly, he believed there to be labour camps for the majority of deportees and then thirdly, concentration camps for Jews who had to be punished for whatever reason.
-Joop Voet, also appears to have misunderstood the nature of concentration camps writing that he would take his children into hiding because he would likely be unable to take care of them probably at the camps and its severity would kill his children.
+Joop Voet, also appears to have misunderstood the nature of concentration camps writing that he would take his children into hiding because he would likely be unable to take care of them properly at the camps and its severity would kill his children.
 Many Jews appeared to have thought that deportees would still be able to survive at concentration camps.
 Kruisinga, the notary public who had heard numerous gassing rumours expressed surprise in his diaries when unable to contact a deported Jew to discuss business affairs: "It is easier to arouse the spirit of Julius Caesar than to get a letter from a Jewish client in a labor camp in eastern Germany."
-Van der boom argues that if the victims knew of their fate upon deportation they would have most definitely acted differently and sought hiding.
+Van der Boom argues that if the victims knew of their fate upon deportation they would have most definitely acted differently and sought hiding.